Natalie-Zi/csci401w-TaskCenterApp/final deliverable.md

    Veronica-> One of the biggest challenges for me was understanding how to work on all the different files and make them work together.
 The first feature I worked on fully and had working in the end was the login feature and looking at Bryan's code for the register feature really helped me understand what I needed to do in order to have everything working.
 At that time we met once in person and it really helped me since it made it easier to show my code and receive feedback from my teammate.

-4. **Accomplishments and Pride:**
+3. **Accomplishments and Pride:**
    Highlight a feature you contributed to, such as creating a login system.
 Discuss how your combined skills enabled the team to deliver a functional feature that enhances user experience.

-   Brayan-> As a result of fixing the getTaskInformation functionality, when a user shares their calendar, the person who was shared the calendar with is now able to view the tasks associated with the shared calendar.
+   Brayan-> After spending a considerable amount of time trying to fix the punctuality of the getTaskInformation, I was finally able to make it work.
+Now, when a user shares their calendar, the person with whom the calendar is shared can view the tasks associated with it.

    Natalie->